 SPECIAL TOPIC: THE DEMONIC IN THE OLD TESTAMENT

 A. The exact relationship between fallen angels and the demonic is uncertain.
-I Enoch asserts that the Nephilim of Gen. 6:1-8 is the source of evil (most rabbis also focus on Genesis 6 and not Genesis 3).
-I Enoch says that these half angel/half human beings were killed by the flood (it even asserts that their death was the purpose of the flood), but now their disembodied spirits are seeking a body host.
+I Enoch asserts that the Nephilim of Gen. 6:1-8 are the source of evil (most rabbis also focus on Genesis 6 and not Genesis 3).
+I Enoch says that these half angel/half human beings were killed by the flood (it even asserts that their death was the purpose of the flood), and now their disembodied spirits are seeking a body host.
+This is interesting, but not revelatory (i.e., inspired).

 B. There are several hostile spirits or demons named in the OT.